Code-Platoon-Assignments/oop-vehicle-shop/README.md

 # Exercise: Car Management System

-In this exercise, you'll create a Python class called `CarManager` to manage a collection of cars in a terminal-based application.
+In this exercise, you'll create a Python class called `Car` to manage a collection of cars in a terminal-based application.
 The goal is to practice using class and instance methods, while also understanding the distinction between them.

 ## Step 0: Class Definition

-Create a class named `CarManager` with the following attributes:
+Create a class named `Car` with the following attributes:

 - `all_cars` (class attribute): A list/dictionary that will store all the car instances created.
 - `total_cars` (class attribute): An integer that will keep track of the total number of cars.